A Real-Time Balancing Market Optimization with Personalized Prices: From Bilevel to Convex: Problem formulation

 { }

-As the agent responsible for supply and demand balancing in the \ac{rtbm}, the aggregator has two options to accomplish its goal, namely, to incentivize the prosumers for flexibility provision with the associated cost of $x_iy_i$ or to buy flexibility from the \ac{tso} with the price $p \ge 0$.
+As the agent responsible for supply and demand balancing in the \ac{rtbm}, the aggregator has two options to accomplish its goal, namely, to incentivize the prosumers for flexibility provision with the associated cost of $x_iy_i=x_i(y_{i1}+y_{i2})$ or to buy flexibility from the \ac{tso} with the price $p > 0$.
 The aggregator's problem is to find the best strategy given these two options.

-Considering the above model, $x_i$ being nonnegative and the prosumers' optimality conditions, we obtain the bilevel optimization problem \eqref{prob0} which has the problem \eqref{prob00} as a constraint for each prosumer:
+Considering the above model, bounds on the proposed price $x_i$ and also the prosumers' optimality conditions, we obtain the bilevel optimization problem \eqref{prob0} which has the problem \eqref{prob00} as a constraint for each prosumer:

 where $x$ and $y$ are vectors with components $x_i$ and $y_i$, respectively.
-Also, $f \ge 0$ denotes the mismatch between supply and demand in both up- and down-regulation.
-If the flexibility provided by the prosumers is $\sum_{i}y_i$.
-Then, the aggregator needs to trade $(f-\sum_{i}y_i)$ with the \ac{tso}.
+Also, $f > 0$ denotes the mismatch between supply and demand in both up- and down-regulation.
+If the flexibility provided by the prosumers is $\sum_{i \in N}y_i$ then, the aggregator needs to trade $(f-\sum_{i \in N}y_i)$ with the \ac{tso}.
 Figure~\ref{fig:interactions} shows these interactions.
+To guarantee a minimum profit for each prosumer and to prevent a high aggregator's payoff, we impose the nonnegative lower and upper bounds $\ubar{\rho}$ and $\bar{\rho}$ on the aggregator's proposed price $x_i$.
 We consider an ex-ante pricing scheme, that is, the \ac{tso} informs the aggregator about the price $p$ prior to the start of each 5-minute interval.

 These types of bilevel problems and markets have a strong connection with Stackelberg games \cite{von2010market}, where a leader announces a policy to its followers and then the followers, who are unaware of the outside world, react by their best response strategy.
-In other words, the leader has the advantage of anticipating the followers reactions. {A full investigation of such a market in a game theoric framework can be found in \cite{tushar2012economics}.}
+In other words, the leader has the advantage of anticipating the followers reactions. {A full investigation of such a market in a game-theoretic framework can be found in \cite{tushar2012economics}.}